-British physician Dr. Richard Asher coined the term Munchausen Syndrome in 1951.
-It was named after an 18th century German officer, Baron von Munchausen, who was known for enhancing stories.
-Munchausen Syndrome occurs when a patient exaggerates, entirely creates, or inflicts upon themselves an illness or disease.
+Munchausen Syndrome occurs when a patient exaggerates, creates, or inflicts injury on themselves to validate an illness or disease.
 Most of the time, the symptoms do not actually exist, or the patient caused themselves to experience the symptoms.
 Munchausen Syndrome normally occurs because a person is looking for attention or sympathy.
+They seek medical attention, rather than medical treatment.

 Munchausen Syndrome by Proxy

-It is believed that the caregiver is able to satisfy his/her needs for attention through feigning the illness of the child.
+It is believed that the caregiver is able to satisfy his / her needs for attention by feigning the illness of their child.
 This is because the caregiver receives sympathy and attention when others see the hardship their child is going through.
-Some experts believe that, on top of receiving attention, the caregivers gain the added satisfaction of deceiving trained and powerful professionals, such as doctors.
+Some experts believe that, on top of receiving attention, the caregivers gain the added satisfaction of fooling trained and powerful professionals, such as doctors.

 Symptoms of Munchausen Syndrome by Proxy